 Response:

-In OMEN-SED, pH can in theory be calculate from DIC and alkalinity (as stated in Section 5, page 54).
+In OMEN-SED, pH can in theory be calculated from DIC and alkalinity (as stated in Section 5, page 54).
 However, simulating CaCO3 dissolution is complicated by its dependency on different chemical species.
 In general, strongly coupled biogeochemical dynamics complicate the analytical solution of the reaction-transport equation.
 Carbonate dissolution is kinetically controlled by the amount of carbonate and thermodynamically controlled by the porewaters’ saturation state with respect to carbonates.
 The reaction term thus depends on CaCO3, Ca2+ and CO32-.
 The carbonate ion concentration, in turn, depends on DIC and alkalinity (pH).
 In addition, carbonate dissolution exerts on important effect on alkalinity (pH).
 As a consequence, there is no analytical solution for the fully formulated reaction-transport equation.

 In addition, as stated in Section 5, “already planned future extensions of OMEN-SED include an explicit description of carbonate dissolution.”